near/discovery-docs/docs/social/tech.md

 See Near Social VM APIs section for the list of available APIs.

 Since the VM is synchronous, you should schedule all data that you need to fetch before processing it.
-This will issue all promises in parallel and will update rerender the widget whenever any of the promises is resolved.
+This will issue all promises in parallel and will update rerender the component whenever any of the promises is resolved.

-You can build a widget that either fetches the data or renders the given data.
+You can build a component that either fetches the data or renders the given data.
 For example, we want to fetch the profile for the `accountId` or use the given `profile` if it's passed in the props.
 ```jsx
 const profile = props.profile ??
 Social.getr(`${accountId}/profile`);